Addpixel/KirbyComments/README.md

 You’ve received a new comment on “{{ page.title }}” by {{ comment.user.name }}.
 ```

-If you want to customise the contents of the email body, create a new file assets/plugins/comments/email.template.txt (create folders as needed).
+If you want to customize the contents of the email body, create a new file assets/plugins/comments/email.template.txt (create folders as needed).
 This location is based on [the recommended plugin assets location](https://getkirby.com/docs/developer-guide/plugins/assets#customizing-plugin-assets).

 | Name | Description |
 |---|---|